AR

 (b) An electronic document may be signed by scanned or digital signature, or, for signatures other than a Taxpayer’s signature on a Power of Attorney form, a typewritten name may be used.

-Electronic documents shall be legible and shall not contain hyperlinks to external sources.
+(a) Electronic documents filed by the parties shall be legible and shall not contain hyperlinks to external sources.

-(b) Users shall furnish at least one email address for electronic service and other notices.
-It is the user’s responsibility to ensure that the electronic filing system has the correct email address.
+Users shall furnish at least one email address for electronic service and other notices.

 (a) A technical failure of the electronic filing system shall excuse an untimely filing.